 The Covid-19 outbreak has truly been a global event.
 Cybercriminals have taken advantage of the crisis to trick new victims using their existing malware threats.
 The data shows attacks appear to be highly correlated to local interest and news.

 Overall, COVID-19 themed attacks are just a small percentage of the overall threats the Microsoft has observed over the last four months.
-So while you still need to be aware of them it shouldn't be at the cost of your security against malware attacks.
+So while you still need to be aware of them it shouldn't be at the cost of your IT security against malware attacks.

 Using Microsoft's data these are the key observations to be aware of.